ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 at the end of the day doing this work takes away from the primary goal of providing a documentation hosting site.
 These are all side-businesses that take time and focus away from our primary goal as a project.

+Charging money for our product doesn't work, because our users are mostly working for free producing open source software.
+These are the last people we would want to charge money, because they are already working for free.

 At the end of the day,
 we've settled on `advertising`_ as the way forward.
-We believe that it aligns out incentives are publishers, as the more projects and users we serve, the more money that we're able to make.
+We believe that advertising aligns with our incentives as publishers: the more projects and users we serve, the more money that we're able to make.
 It also is the only viable business model that seems to work for large, free websites on the internet.